reTHINK-project/specs/messages/discovery-messages.md

 #### Discover Hyperty/DataObject by DataObject/Hyperty URL

 Querying the Domain Registry with a instance URL (Hyperty or DataObject).
-Optionally also with domain of the registry to search.

 Request to Discovery component: